tfpf/mersenne-twister/README.md

 issue if you encounter compiler errors.)

 The installation commands mentioned below must be entered in
-* the terminal if you are on Linux, or
+* the terminal if you are on Linux/macOS, or
 * the MSYS2 terminal or WSL terminal if you are on Windows.

 ## Install for C (and C++)